JUSTRUDYan/cSockets/README.md

 # OwnWebServer
-test project "introduction in microserivce and sockets" using C and <sys/socket.h> for linux/macOS
+Test project "introduction into microservices and sockets" using C and <sys/socket.h> for linux/macOS